 - Office space for meetings, events, or for staff

 - Strategy assistance and implementation

-We will use it to help incarcerated young people discover the value of their voice, the importance of participating in civic engagement through voting and connecting with organizations who are affecting change in their communities.
-We create community art, spoken word and poetry to engage and inspire them to change their narratives about who they are and the impact they have.
+Creative Acts’ Art Attacks program teaches incarcerated young people the value of their voice and the importance of participating in civic engagement through voting, and connecting with and finding leadership roles in organizations that are affecting change in their communities.
+We use community drawn art, spoken word poetry and other artistic endeavors to engage and inspire incarcerated youth to change their narratives about who they are and the impact they have.
 Our pilot program showed an 86% rise in voting for participants and facilitated deep connections between our incarcerated youth and the organization March for Our Lives.

 Coalition for Humane Immigrant Rights (CHIRLA)

 Immigrants Empowered = Lives Saved

 The Covid-19 crisis has exposed what we have known for decades: millions of immigrants and mixed-status families are among the most vulnerable in our community.
 Although they are essential workers that continue to work in our ICUs, drive delivery trucks, and feed us from the farm fields, they are left behind in this emergency.
 CHIRLA needs support to be a life line for immigrants in this crisis.
 An LA2050 grant would allow us to advocate for the needs of 1 in 4 Angelinos while informing and legally protecting them.